srviest/char-cnn-text-classification-pytorch/README.md

 ```
 "3","Fears for T N pension after talks, Unions representing workers at Turner   Newall say they are 'disappointed' after talks with stricken parent firm Federal Mogul."
+"4","The Race is On: Second Private Team Sets Launch Date for Human Spaceflight (SPACE.com)","SPACE.com - TORONTO, Canada -- A second\team of rocketeers competing for the  #36;10 million Ansari X Prize, a contest for\privately funded suborbital space flight, has officially announced the first\launch date for its manned rocket."
 ```

 ## Train